sergi/jsftp/README.md

 Tests
 -----

-The test script fires up by default the FTP server that comes with OSX.
-You will have to put your OSX user credentials in `jsftp_test.js` if you want to run it.
-If you are not on OSX, feel free to change the FTP host, port and credentials to point to a remote server.

-To run the tests in the command line:
+To run the tests from the command line:

-    node jsftp_test.js

-If tests are failing it might be that your user doesn't have enough rights to run the FTP service.
-In that case you should run the tests as `sudo`:

-    sudo node jsftp_test.js
+    node test/jsftp_test.js

-Please note that running scripts as sudo is dangerous and you will grant the script to do anything in your server.
-You should do it at your own risk.
+Please note that for now the unit tests require python because the FTP server used is written in python.
+In the future this dependency will not be there.

 License